 White chicken karahi is a smooth, slightly spicy chicken curry bursting with flavor.
 It has a delicate and creamy white sauce that you can mop up with warm naan.
 With simple ingredients and an easy, no-fuss method, this is one recipe you need to have!

-Chicken karahi literally translates as chicken made in a 'karahi' or a heavy bottomed Indian wok.
-And as everyone who has used a wok knows, the food sizzling away in a wok at relatively high temps makes it taste extra good.
-This white chicken karahi?
-It's pure magic in a pan, or rather wok!
+White chicken karahi, as the name suggests, is made in a 'karahi' or Indian wok.
+And as everyone who has used a wok knows, the food sizzling away in a karahi at relatively high temperatures tastes extra nice!

-This is how you make it: the chicken, along with some whole spices is browned in hot oil, then simmered in a lovely thick sauce made of aromatics like ginger, garlic red onions, and Serrano chillies.
+Instead, the chicken, along with some whole spices is browned in hot oil, then simmered in a lovely thick sauce made of aromatics like ginger, garlic red onions, and green chillies.
 A generous dose of freshly cracked black pepper and garam masala give it an unbeatable kick, and finally, the sharpness of the gravy is tempered down with yogurt and cream.
 The result?
 Tender and flavorful chicken wrapped in a thick creamy white sauce that is simply divine!

 Ingredients